 7. May life's brightest joys illuminate your path, and may each day's journey bring you closer to your dreams!
 Happy Birthday Vince!

-8. Happy Birthday "Dr. Evil" [you have know the inside joke to understand].
+8. Happy Birthday "Dr. Evil" .
 4th anniversary - this is serious!
 I hope there will be a huge celebration tonight!
 I wish you no headaches for tomorrow!!
 But seriously, I wish you to be happy!!!
 (Anything that makes you happy to be there for you!)
 Big, huge hugs!!!

 9. Phone call, "Wince, Happy Birthday." (all in English from someone that only knows Russian so it made it all the more meaningful!)